Impulse Line Blocking Diagnosis in DP Transmitters

 As petroleum is brought to the surface, it must be separated prior to transport.
 Primary and secondary separation stages commonly distribute gas flow, water flow, and oil flow in three phase separation.
 Gas movement requires pipeline and can include a fractionation process in the upstream stage prior to movement.
 Liquids can be placed into a tanks or pipelines and sent for processing, requiring accurate level measurements.

-Traditional-mount Differential Pressure Transmitter based on the EJX-A Series.
+Traditional-mount Differential Pressure Transmitter based on the EJX-A Series as a high performance model.

-Differential Pressure Transmitter with Remote Diaphragm Seals based on the EJX-A Series.
+Differential Pressure Transmitter with Remote Diaphragm Seals based on the EJX-A Series as a high performance model.

-Flanged-mounted Differential Pressure Transmitter designed for Liquid-level applications based on the EJX-A Series.
+Flanged-mounted Differential Pressure Transmitter designed for Liquid-level applications based on the EJX-A Series as a high performance model.

 In-Line Mount High Performance Gauge Pressure Transmitter based on the EJX-A Series.